cossie14/quot/README.md

-## An Angular App that allows users to create and delete quotes.
-It also allows users to vote on created quotes, and see the number of votes those quotes have.
+## An Angular App that allows users to create,add,vote and  delete quote.

 ## Project Name
 Quotes